onliseguros/docs/content/docs/brokers/sale.md

 payment_method | The payment method chosen | Required
 complement | The complement for data | Optional

 > The `complement` parameter from Create Sale can vary depending on which type of insurance product your are selling.
-See our examples to understand the possible values for each product.
+See our guides to understand the possible values for each product.

 ```json
 {